-Okay, okay, the recipe.
-You're here for the recipe, not my nutmeat puns.
-And you should be, 'cause this sauce is spicy and a little sweet.
-In short, it's all the goods things.
-I use to make it with peanuts, but those circus staples are as acidic as a hippie after Burning Man.
-In an effort to reduce inflammatory foods in my diet, I've switched from peanut butter to almond butter.
+This sauce is spicy and a little sweet.
+I used to make it with peanuts, but in an effort to reduce inflammatory foods in my diet, I've switched from peanut butter to almond butter.
 Although almond butter is a bit more pricey, I've found the switch to be worth the extra five bucks.

 Thai-inspired Almond Sauce